 Adaptive physical activities

-At our camp, participants do things they thought were no longer possible - swimming, rowing, mountain hiking, obstacle walks, even playing football-regaining strength, joy, and confidence.
+At our program, participants do things they thought were no longer possible - swimming, rowing, mountain hiking, obstacle walks, even playing football-regaining strength, joy, and confidence.

 Psychological Care